Dragontailonfire/automation-test-spa/README.md

 ## Local API server (dev)

 For easier control over simulated delays, a small local API server is available.
-It serves `server/config.json` at `/api/config`.
+It reads `server/config.json` for local defaults, but the app no longer exposes a `/api/config` endpoint in production; configuration is read from environment variables with safe defaults.

 To run it in development: